sukykaur/AzureGDPR/AnalyticsOverview.md

 ### Extract-Transform-Load (ETL) Process
-[PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
+[PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Database without the need for a separate ETL or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory Setup
 [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.